 2. Make Waivers Part of Your Screenings

 Waivers and background checks are particularly critical if your volunteers work with certain populations, such as children, the disabled, or the elderly.
-However, nearly 27 percent of nonprofits don’t support any background checks, screenings, or liability release measures, leaving themselves and their constituents at risk.

 Build waiver signing and release statements into the earliest days of your organization’s overall volunteer recruitment pipeline.
 The process will grow simpler and more organic the longer it’s supported, and you’ll get better at writing for your organization’s specific consent and liability needs.